 This prototype seeks to preview and test the user interface of our web application, helping not only to identify but also find new user requirements.
+It also should allow us to preview and test the user interface of the website, as well as enable iterations on the design.